-Buying Time: A 6-Approach Framework For User Researchers with Tight Project Turnarounds
+Buying Time: A Framework For Researchers with Tight Project Turnarounds

-Over 200 participants describe a go-to approach to securing more project time.
+Over 200 participants describe their go-to approaches to securing more project time.

 This report is part of a series on how project timelines impact the modern user research practice.
 Download a full report, and accompanying assessment of your team's time-buying strategies, here.